OCTRON-tracking/OCTRON-docs/docs/annotating.md

 Your browser does not support the video tag.
 </video>

-To understand more about what output OCTRON is saving during annotations see [File System - Annotation](file-system.md#annotation) section.
+To understand more about what output OCTRON is saving during annotations see the [File System - Annotation](file-system.md#annotation) page.

 ## Combining annotation data